 How do I Treat Sciatica?

-Many people are able to remedy sciatica pain within a few weeks using over-the-counter solutions.
+Many people are able to remedy the pain within a few weeks using over-the-counter solutions.
 Pain relievers such as ibuprofen (Advil) and naproxen sodium (Aleve) can help to relieve pain, but should not be used on a long-term basis.

-Although sciatica can often be treated at home, it’s always a good idea to consult with your primary care doctor, who can help to rule out any other possible causes of your pain.
+Although this condition can often be treated at home, it’s always a good idea to consult with your primary care doctor, who can help to rule out any other possible causes of your pain.
 Your doctor might recommend switching cold and hot packs on your lower back to help relieve pain.

 If you have tried these at home remedies and are still experiencing pain, check back with your doctor, who might prescribe you stronger pain killer or anti-inflammatory medications.
 Other treatments that might help include steroid injections, physical therapy, acupuncture and chiropractic care.
 If your pain lasts for three months or more, you and your doctor may consider surgery to help alleviate the pain.

 If you are experiencing sciatica symptoms and would like to share your experience, join our community to speak with others with similar conditions.